yogiraaz/nightwolf-cotribution/aws.md

        since the networking stack of the OS may be locked up causing the "impaired" system status
        E. un-map and then re-map the EIP to the instance, since the IGWVNAT gateway may not be working properly, causing the "impaired" system status

        Answer: B
-       Explanation:
-       11

    QUESTION NO: 20

        What is a placement group?

        A. A collection of Auto Scaling groups in the same Region
        B. Feature that enables EC2 instances to interact with each other via nigh bandwidth, low latency connections
        C. A collection of Elastic Load Balancers in the same Region or Availability Zone
        D. A collection of authorized Cloud Front edge locations for a distribution

        Answer: C
-       Explanation:

        Reference:
        http://aws.amazon.com/ec2/faqs/

    QUESTION NO: 21

        Your entire AWS infrastructure lives inside of one Amazon VPC You have an Infrastructure monitoring application running on an Amazon instance in Availability Zone (AZ) A of the region, and another application instance running in AZ B. The monitoring application needs to make use of ICMP ping to confirm network reachability of the instance hosting the application.
        Can you configure the security groups for these instances to only allow the ICMP ping to pass from the monitoringinstance to the application instance and nothing else" If so how?

        A. No Two instances in two different AZ's can't talk directly to each other via ICMP ping as that protocol is not allowed across subnet (iebroadcast) boundaries
        B. Yes Both the monitoring instance and the application instance have to be a part of the